wkrzywiec/wkrzywiec.github.io/content/posts/053_event-store-part-2/index.md

 date: 2024-06-25
 summary: "Learn how to build a simple event store in PostgreSQL"
 description: ""
-tags: ["events", "event-sourcing", "event-store", "java", "craftmanship", "architecture", "database", "postgresql"]
+tags: ["events", "event-sourcing", "event-store", "java", "craftmanship", "architecture", "database", "postgresql", "kafka"]
 ---

 *You have decided that event sourcing is a great fit for your project.
 It meets all your needs.
 The next thing to do would be to figure out how to persist events.
 There are several tools available that could be picked from the shelf, but what if you could build your own event store technology?
 In this article I'm covering how to build a very first version of such solution based on PostgreSQL and that can be utlizied in Java applications.*

 The key thing in event sourcing are (suprise, suprise) events.
 They are created after each business action is performed on a domain object (aggregate) after which they need to be persisted somewhere.
 Also they used to rebuild state of domain objects but first they need to be fetched from some kind of a storage.
 For these (and other) reasons the cental piece of event sourcing system is **event store**.

-    todo add utm source
 And if you don't know what event sourcing is, go check my previous article on that topic - [Is Event Sourcing hard?
-Part 1: Let's build a domain object from events](http://localhost:1313/posts/052_event-sourcing-part-1/).
+Part 1: Let's build a domain object from events](http://localhost:1313/posts/052_event-sourcing-part-1/?utm_source=blog).

 ## What is an event store?